koraytugay/koraytugay.github.io/content/various/maven.md

 When the goal itself is explicitly invoked via `mvn resources:resources` or the default lifecycle phase is invoked via `mvn process-resources`, `application.properties` will be in `target/classes` with _This is foo!_ being replaced for `${foo}`.

 ### Resource Filtering From External Files
 The example above replaces values hard-coded into POM in the resources being filtered.
-Configuration can be made to fetch the values from external files using the `filter` element.
+Values can be fetched from external files using the `filter` element.
 Here is an example.
 Given the following directory layout:

 ```plaintext
 .